immersive-web/model-element/explainer.md

 * `pause()`: A method that attempts to pause the playback of a model's animation.
 If the model is already paused this method will have no effect.

+## Resource Promises

+* `ready`: Resolved when the model's source file has been loaded and processed, such that the bounding box information is available and the animation duration, if present, is known.
+The Promise is rejected if the source file is unable to be fetched, or if the file cannot be interpreted as a valid `<model>` asset.

+* `environmentMapReady`: Resolved when a model's selected environment map has been loaded and is ready to contribute to the visual appearance of the model.
+The Promise is rejected if there has been an issue with the model's selected environment map that will prevent its ability to act as the lighting environment.

 ## DOM Events

 While the author may prevent any built-in interactive behavior for a `<model>` by ommitting the `stagemode`